 Upload an unofficial copy of your transcript from all institutions attended, showing any undergraduate and graduate degrees awarded.
-If accepted, you will be required to send two official transcripts from each institution.
+If accepted, the Graduate School will ask for transcripts from each institution.

 CV or Resumé

 This should highlight your accomplishments and qualifications including academic honors or distinctions; professional, research, and/or teaching experience; and any publications.